 10. What is a Masters of Divinity?
 How does it inform your work?

 The Master of Divinity (M.Div) is the most common academic degree in the study of theology in seminaries and divinity schools.
 In many religions, the degree is the standard prerequisite for ordination to the priesthood or pastorship or other appointment, ordination or licensing to professional ministry.

 At McAfee School of Theology in Atlanta, I earned my M.Div – a degree requiring 90 credit hours of study and multiple pastoral counseling internship placements.
 While this degree certainly played a large part in my development as a human and more specifically, a counselor, it does not imply that I am solely a “faith-based counselor”.
 If you are interested in drawing upon your spirituality in therapy, I can certainly facilitate this process.
 In the same way, I do not impose religion on anybody and trust your ability to your desire to integrate faith and spirituality.

 For more information on Megan’s work with spiritual exploration, please click here.

 11. I’m aware that even though as a society we’ve evolved a bit, there is still a stigma related to counseling.
 What’s your perspective on this?

 I’m a proponent of growth, awareness, and overall betterment of the self; therefore, I’m an advocate for counseling.
-I wrote about the value of my personal experience in counseling here.

 As a counselor, I hope to normalize the therapy process.
 Though certain issues may initially bring individuals to counseling (anxiety, depression, emotional problems, family & relationship issues, abuse, addiction, eating disorders, general life stressors, transitions, loss, etc.), the work of therapy changes as you change.